macunan/iradio/README.md

 Note uwsgi.ini already included in repository might need to change locations ins uwsgi corresponding to your installation.
-Also don't forget to install uwsgi  like  pacman -S uwsgi also make sure port 80 is free on your raspberry pi.
+Also don't forget to install uwsgi  like  pip install uwsgi also make sure port 80 is free on your raspberry pi.

+Also note when upgrading uwsgi might have issues, to resolve I usually uninstall with pip and then install again

 # Usage